Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

 \subsection{Kinematic distributions and topologies}

 Before going into the details of the collider simulation let us have a look at the different differential distributions to motivate the advanced cuts which will be used later on to reduce the SM backgrounds.
-Depending on the decays of $S_1$ some final states may have more background than the rest.
-However, to reduce the light QCD-jet backgrounds we need more flavor tagging viz. $b-$jet and/or $\tau-$jet.
+Depending on the decays of $S_1$ some finalstates may have more background than the rest.
+However, to reduce the light QCD-jet backgrounds we need more flavour tagging viz. $b-$jet and/or $\tau-$jet.
 We first consider the production channel $c-g \to S_1 \tau$ (shown in \autoref{fig:S_1_prod}(a)), where $S_1$ can further decay to either $b \nu $ or $c\tau$ states.
-Thus, final states involving $b-$, $c-$ and $\tau-$jets are possible and we discuss them separately.
-The dominant SM backgrounds arise from di-gauge bosons, viz. $ ZZ, WZ, WW$, which contribute in the final states involving $b-$ and $\tau-$jets and the corresponding tagging efficiencies take care of such probabilities.
-Due to the large cross-section, similar situation can arise from $t\bar{t}$ as well; however, the demands of only one $b/c-$jet, one or two $\tau-$jet(s) and veto on light jets will definitely reduce the SM backgrounds to a negligible level.
-Interestingly the invariant mass-edge construction of $c-\tau$, which has a fall around the $S_1$ mass would further reduce the backgrounds.
-If we consider the decay of $S_1 \to t \tau$, the final states involving leptons are suppressed by branching fractions.
-For this analysis we considered $b$-jet tagging efficiency of $\sim 70\%$ via the secondary vertex reconstruction mechanism \cite{btagging,btagging2,btagging3}.
+Thus, finalstates involving $b-$, $c-$ and $\tau-$jets are possible and we discuss them separately.
+The dominant SM backgrounds arise from $t\bar{t}$, owing to the high cross-section, which contribute in the finalstates involving $b/c/\tau-$ jets.
+The demand of only one $b/c$-jets, one or two $\tau-$jets, high cuts on missing transverse momentum ($\ptmiss$), and veto on the number of light jets can help us reduce such background contaminations.
+Each of such demands and cuts are categorically mentioned when we discuss each individual finalstate.
+If we consider the decay of $S_1 \to t \tau$, the finalstates involving leptons are suppressed due to the lower branching of $W^\pm$ in the leptonic mode.

+For this analysis we considered $b$-jet tagging efficiency of $\sim 70\%$ via the secondary vertex reconstruction mechanism\cite{btagging,btagging2,btagging3}.
 For $\tau-$jet we reconstruct the hadronic one-prong ($\pi^\pm$) jet as $\tau-$jet with momentum dependent efficiencies as shown in \cite{tautagging,tautagging2}.
+The $c$-jet tagging efficiency is taken around 56\% with a mistagging of 12\%, which is very conservative considering non-loose tagging mechanism \cite{ctagging}.